Config

 Saving options

-• save (string or None): whether or not save the result of the simulation.
-There are five options: all, nonzero, resonant, candidates, None. nonzero will save all resonant cases and all cases that are unclear and require manual verification. candidates will save only those that require manual verification.
+• save/SAVE_MODE (string or None): whether or not save the result of the simulation.
+There are five options: all, nonzero, resonant, candidates, None. nonzero will save all resonant cases and all cases that are unclear and require manual verification (status != 0). candidates will save only those that require manual verification (status < 0). resonant will save only resonant objects (status>0).

-• plot : the same as for sim.save.
+• plot/PLOT_MODE : the same as for sim.save but for graphs.

-• save_summary (bool): save summary of the simulation as a dataframe (available through get_simulation_summary() method)
+• save_summary/SAVE_SUMMARY (bool): save summary of the simulation as a dataframe (available through get_simulation_summary() method)

-• plot.type (str): save - save plot as a file, show - just show (if false), both - both options.
+• plot_type/PLOT_TYPE (str): determines what to do with graphs. save - only save graphs as files (default), show - just show (if false), both - both options.
 Valid only for plots specified by plot.
+In other words, if you set plot as None, no graphs will be plotted.

 Libration options